 GRI's Sustainability Reporting Guidelines, version 3, stipulates that the SAS Group must determine which entities' performance will be reported in the Sustainability Report.
-In the introduction of the accounting principles the entities included in the SAS Group's Sustainability Report 2006 is disclosed.
-The reporting boundary has been made in accordance with the accounting principles for the SAS Group's Annual Report 2006.
-Sometimes, for sustainability related information, data and indicators are only disclosed for parts of an entity's operations.
-In these cases, a notation will be made directly in the Sustainability Report.
-Furthermore, a few entities are reported under the headline "Results for the year" without being consolidated in the Group's Annual Report.
+The entities included in the SAS Group's Sustainability Report 2007 are disclosed in the introduction of SAS Group's Accounting Principles for Sustainability Reporting.
+The reporting boundary has been set in accordance with the accounting principles for the SAS Group's Annual Report 2007.
+For some entities, sustainability related data and indicators are only disclosed for parts of the entity's operations, in which case, a notation has been made directly in the Sustainability Report.
+Furthermore, a few entities are reported in the section "Results for the year" without being consolidated in the Group's Annual Report.